 Here (as compared with the previous deal) we have 14 points (so, not a minimum hand).
-Also, we have a 5·4·2·2 shape, which is an improvement on the 5·3·3·2 shape of Hand 1.
+Also, we have a $5 \cdot 4 \cdot 2 \cdot 2$ shape, which is an improvement on the $5 \cdot 3 \cdot 3 \cdot 2$ shape of Hand 1.
 The more shapely our hand is the better, in general, although we have to be clear here.
 This is true if we have found ourselves a trump fit.
-Here, we can infer a nine-card Spade fit for our side so we are entitled to look with favour on any extras we may have - such as long side-suits or singletons or voids.
+Here, we can infer a nine-card Spade fit for our side so we are entitled to look with favor on any extras we may have - such as long side-suits or singletons or voids.

 All of these "extras" add grist to the mill and may cause us to upgrade our hand a little (or even a lot).
-With the supporting feature of a decent side-suit we are fully entitled to advance to 4 - 4.
+With the supporting feature of a decent side-suit we are fully entitled to advance to $4 \ge 1000$.

-West starts with the VQ from his solid sequence.
+West starts with the ♥Q from his solid sequence.
 Note, in passing, that there is no reason for West to start by leading his longest suit.
-In No-trumps yes, but suit contracts are different kettles of fish.
+In No-trumps yes, but suit contracts are different animals entirely.
 Now we must survey the dummy and count our tricks.

-We have four Spade tricks (although we have to drive out the Ace of trumps first), the $\P$ A, four Diamonds and the $\P$ A. That lot adds up to ten - which is encouraging as the contract is $\P$ A.
+We have four Spade tricks (although we have to drive out the Ace of trumps first), the $\mathbf{v}A$, four Diamonds and the $\mathbf{e}A$.
+That lot adds up to ten - which is encouraging as the contract is $4\mathbf{e}$.

 What is our priority?
 To draw trumps, extracting all the danger cards from our opponents' hands.
-With that in mind we should take the •A and immediately play on trumps, driving out the •A. East ducks the first round of Spades, takes the •A on the second round, cashes the •K and plays a Diamond with an innocent air.
+With that in mind we should take the \checkmark A and immediately play on trumps, driving out the \pm A. East ducks the first round of Spades, takes the \pm A on the second round, cashes the \checkmark K and plays a Diamond with an innocent air.

 Do not be fooled, do not be distracted.
 We must extract East's last trump before doing anything else.
-If we don't, East would trump one of our Diamond winners and make a trick with his §8.
+If we don't, East would trump one of our Diamond winners and make a trick with his $\pounds 8$.
 If we allow that to happen we'd hear about it for weeks...